Excel COMBIN Function

 - COMBIN returns a #VALUE! error value if either argument is not numeric.

-- If number is less than number chosen, COMBIN returns #NUM!
+- If number is less than number_chosen, COMBIN returns #NUM!